createitsoftware/clean-code-php/README.md

     $rectangle->setWidth(4);
     $rectangle->setHeight(5);

-    // BAD: Will return 25 for Square.
+    // Վատ.
+Will return 25 for Square.
 Should be 20. echo sprintf('%s has area %d.', get_class($rectangle), $rectangle->getArea()).PHP_EOL;
 }